Offshore investment

 Offshore investment is the keeping of money in a jurisdiction other than one's country of residence.
 Offshore jurisdictions are used to pay less tax in many countries by large and small-scale investors.
 Poorly regulated offshore domiciles have served historically as havens for tax evasion, money laundering, or to conceal or protect illegally acquired money from law enforcement in the investor's country.
-However, the modern, well-regulated offshore centres allow legitimate investors to take advantage of higher rates of return or lower rates of tax on that return offered by operating via such domiciles.
-The advantage to offshore investment is that such operations are both legal and less costly than those offered in the investor's country—or "onshore".

 Locations favored by investors for low rates of tax are known as offshore financial centers or (sometimes) tax havens.

 Payment of less tax is the driving force behind most 'offshore' activity.
 Due to the use of offshore centers, investors are able to conduct investment activities in a more profitable fashion.
 Often, taxes levied by an investor's home country are critical to the profitability of any given investment.
 Using offshore-domiciled special purpose mechanisms (or vehicles) an investor may reduce the amount of tax payable, allowing the investor to achieve greater profitability overall.
 Another reason why 'offshore' investment is considered superior to 'onshore' investment is because it is less regulated, and the behavior of the offshore investment provider, whether he be a banker, fund manager, trustee or stock-broker, is freer than it could be in a more regulated environment.